andrejcc04/Portfolio/README.md

 This project portfolio covers a diverse range of data analytics, data science, and machine learning topics, each focusing on a different event or domain.
 Here's a summary of each project:

-(The Porttfolio.Rmd contains the integrated projoct code, the Portfolio.html and pdf are the outputs.)
+(The Portfolio.Rmd contains the integrated projoct code, the Portfolio.html and pdf are the outputs.)

 ## Machine Learning Models:
 ### 1. XLK Stock Price Prediction with Linear Regression